-It is used in industrial areas for an alarm system, natural gas plant, fire suppression system and Arduino based design fire detector project.
+It is used in industrial areas for alarm systems, natural gas plants, fire suppression systems, and Arduino-based design fire detector projects.

 16. Leak Sensor

-Leak sensor is used in a closed vessel or vaccum for detecting water leakage, fluid leakage, air leakage, etc.
+A leak sensor is used in a closed vessel or vacuum for detecting water leakage, fluid leakage, air leakage, etc.

 As per the working role, it is divided into two main parts.